 Find out more about the health benefits of quitting.

-Try eating low-fat options and take up an activity instead of replacing cigarettes with food.
+Try cutting down on sugar and fat and take up an activity instead of replacing cigarettes with food or alcohol.

 Read more about how to stop smoking without gaining weight.

 Excuse 3: 'I'll get stressed'